kunvariyaravi/nocostcoin/SHOWCASE_GUIDE.md

 - tokio for async runtime

 **Try it yourself:**
-You can launch a 3-node devnet with one command.
+You can launch a 3-node Testnet with one command.
 Everything is automated.

 **Current status:**
-- ✅ Working devnet
+- ✅ Working Testnet
 - ✅ Chain synchronization
 - ✅ Transaction processing
 - ⚠️ Not production-ready (yet)